dyfer08/UnityToFxhashTemplate/README.md

 - **Multiple ratios**

 If your project is using different ratios, you'll need to use the canvas "#unity-canvas" instead of the viewport when minting on fxhash.
 Resizing the Unity camera will not work, you'll have to resize the canvas in your html file.

+- **VFX Graph**

+The VFX Graph and compute shaders are not supported on WebGL right now.